 Whip up a stew.
 They're steamy, hearty, and comforting.

 Make hot chocolate.
 We've rounded up some of our favorite recipes.

 Do a face mask.
 Because self-care is always a good idea.

 Tackle your inbox.
-Inbox zero can be achieved, maybe this time in is when it will happen.
+Inbox zero can be achieved, and maybe this is your time to make it happen.
 Fast Company can get you there in seven steps.

 Sample an online workout.
 Can't get to the gym?
-There are an interminable amount of streaming workouts for every movement preference.
-Try Barre3 or The Be.come Project for seamless pilates and yoga-inspired choreography, or ClassPass Live for an interactive HIIT workout.
+There are an interminable amount of workouts to stream that my strike your fancy.
+Try Barre3, The Be.come Project for seamless pilates and yoga-inspired choreography, or ClassPass Live for an interactive HIIT workout.

 Nap.
 After your sweat session, take a post-shower nap.

 Take an online class or tutorial.
 Brush up on photography tips, watch those cooking videos you've bookmarked months ago, or dig into a totally new subject.